TylerChalifoux/CSIS3126_Chalifoux/README.txt

 -----------------FIND A LOOP web app------------------

 NEED TO DO SUMMARY----
-	1) Finish home page UI
-	2) Finish Index page UI
+	1) Finish Index page UI
-	3) Create the profile page
+	2) Create the profile page
-	4) Finish more info page
-	5) Implement a SESSION_ID for users who are logged in (profile)
+	3) Implement a SESSION_ID for users who are logged in (profile)

-CURRENT BUILD INFORMATION (Updated 12/2)----------------------------------
+CURRENT BUILD INFORMATION (Updated 12/5)----------------------------------
 - Online URL is: https://tchalifoux.jwuclasses.com/

 Created webpages and there current condition----